-Plaintiff has the burden of proving his claims.
-He must prove his claims by a preponderance of the evidence.
+The EEOC has the burden of proving its claims.
+It must prove its claims by a preponderance of the evidence.
 When a party has the burden of proof on any claim by a preponderance of the evidence, it means you must be persuaded by the evidence that the claim is more probably true than not true.